Documentation Index

 Every time you push this method to InsiderQueue:

-• It tells the Insider tag to be initialized if it isn’t initialized yet.
+• It tells the Insider Tag to initialize if it hasn’t already.

-• User data according to the last successful type: 'user' push made will be sent to Insider.
+• User data according to the last successful type: 'user' push made will be sent to Insider One.

-• Page view event, according to the last successful page definition you made, will be sent to Insider.
+• Page view event, according to the last successful page definition you made, will be sent to Insider One.

 • It will check which “Rules” (and some other settings) are satisfied to display correct campaigns to correct users.